David Lloyd George: Crises of 1918

 That autumn Lloyd George was one of the many infected during the 1918 flu pandemic, but he survived.

 Postwar prime minister (1918–1922)

 At the end of the war Lloyd George's reputation stood at its zenith.
-Law, who was also from a provincial background, said "He can be dictator for life if he wishes."
+Law, who was also from a provincial background, said "He can be Prime Minister for life if he likes."
 Headlines at this time declared a "huge majority win" and that "pacifists, even 'shining lights' such as Arnold Lupton, had been completely overthrown by Ramsay MacDonald and Philip Snowden".

 Coupon election of 1918

 In the "Coupon election" of December 1918 he led a coalition of Conservatives and his own faction of Liberals to a landslide victory.
 Coalition candidates received a "coalition coupon" (an endorsement letter signed by Lloyd George and Law).
 He did not say "We shall squeeze the German lemon until the pips squeak" (that was Sir Eric Geddes), but he did express that sentiment about reparations from Germany to pay the entire cost of the war, including pensions.
 He said that German industrial capacity "will go a pretty long way".
 We must have "the uttermost farthing", and "shall search their pockets for it".
 As the campaign closed, he summarised his programme: